Lorilatschki/ebusd-guide/docs/ebusd.md

 ### Write Signals

 To verify if you can change a writable eBUS address, you must append ``/set`` to the topic, switch to raw format, type in the desired value and click publish.
-To verify if the value has been changed by your headpump, go to the OTE display and double check it.
+To verify if the value has been changed by your head bump, go to the OTE display and double check it.

 ![image](pictures/mqtt_explorer_set.png)